tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 Now that we've got the breaking changes out of the way we can focus on the new stuff 😃.
 Most importantly, there's a new vignette that provides some advice if you're transition from (or to) base R's string functions: `vignette("from-base", package = "stringr")`.
 It was written by [Sara Stoudt](https://sastoudt.github.io) during the 2019 Tidyverse developer day, and has finally made it to the released version!

-We've also spend a bunch of time reviewing the documentation, particularly the topic titles and descriptions.
+We've also spent a bunch of time reviewing the documentation, particularly the topic titles and descriptions.
 They're now more informative and less duplicative, hopefully make it easier to find the function that you're looking for.
 See the complete list of functions in the [reference index](https://stringr.tidyverse.org/reference/index.html).

 Finally, stringr is now officially [re-licensed as MIT](https://www.tidyverse.org/blog/2021/12/relicensing-packages/).

 ## New features

-The biggest improvement is to [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) which has gained a bunch of new features, including using the cli package to work in more places.
+The biggest improvement is to [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) which has gained a bunch of new features, including using the [cli](https://cli.r-lib.org/) package to work in more places.
 We also have a grab bag of new functions that fill in small functionality gaps.

 ### `str_view()`